Skip to content

 Is It Hard to Get Into Piedmont Technical College?
 Acceptance Rate & Requirements

 Based in Greenwood, South Carolina, Piedmont Technical College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 33%.
+The graduation rate is roughly 33%.

 Can I Afford It?